Yale Climate Day 2023

 New Haven, CT 06511

 Yale Climate Day brings the Yale community together to discuss climate and global environmental change in the Earth system.
-This year, YIBS will be hosting an in-person event including Faculty research talks on oceans and climate in recognition of the United Nations Decade of Ocean Science for Sustainable Development (2021-2030).
-Research talks will be followed by a discussion session, a poster session showcasing the work of emerging scholars, a photo exhibit, and happy hour!
+This year, YIBS will be hosting an in-person event including an exciting lineup of invited speakers exploring linkages between the changing thermal environment and the ecology and evolution of organismal performance.
+Research talks will be followed by a poster session showcasing the work of emerging scholars, a photo exhibit, and happy hour!
 The event is free and open to the Yale community.
 Meals, breaks, and a reception are included in the free registration.
 Faculty research talks will be recorded and available for later viewing for those unable to attend in person.

 Schedule